-This course is the first semester of a three-semester project, which will be continued in GAM 350 and GAM 375, and focuses on the creation of a polished, professional-quality, real-time game or simulation.
-It provides the opportunity to work together on cross-discipline teams of three or more members, implementing the technical features needed for the project.
-This first semester focuses on pre-production to ensure the technology, tools, design, art, audio, and team are ready for full production in the following semester.
+This course is the first semester of a two- or three-semester project, which will be continued in GAM 350, and then in GAM 375 for a three-semester project.
+Students will work together on teams of three or more to create an advanced real-time game or simulation.
+Techniques are explored for creating high-performance teams, tuning development processes for specific projects, using advanced discipline-based best practices, and applying specialized discipline-based skills to game development.
+This first semester focuses on preproduction to ensure the technology, tools, design, art, audio, and team are ready for full production in the following semester.